New AAP Guidance: Exome and genome sequencing recommended as first-line tests. Learn more

-Exome and genome sequencing: Recommended by clinical guidelines
+Exome and genome sequencing: Recommended by leading professional societies

 Many professional societies recommend exome and genome sequencing as first-line tests, which can be ordered as soon as symptoms or features are identified.